yasifipo/yasifipo/README.md

 *  slug: mandatory, url part of the current presentation
 *  title: mandatory, title of presentation
 *  draft: optional, will not be taken into account if set to True
-*  cucumber: optional, will not display cucumber if set to False, never displayed for single prez
+*  display_cucumber: optional, will not display display_cucumber if set to False, never displayed for single prez
 *  ref: optional (except if category is set), used to identify prez regarding language (same prez in 2 different languages must have same _ref_ field)
 *  (any tag): optional
 *  theme:(optional) use a specific reveal.js theme.
 If not set, will use global config reveal_default_theme